-A stormwater event was sampled on February 14, 2017, in the Comal Springs complex.
-Two locations were sampled, HCS210, which is upstream of the Landa Park Golf Course, and HCS260, which is adjacent to and downstream of much of the golf course.
+A stormwater event was sampled on April 18, 2019, in the Comal Springs complex.
+Two locations were sampled, HCS210, which is upstream of the Landa Park Golf Course, and HCS240, which is adjacent to the golf course.
 Stormwater sampling locations did not deviate from those proposed in the EAHCP Work Group Report.

-Rain began to fall at around 04:00 on February 14, 2017, and lead sampling was initiated at 04:35 after real-time instruments installed in Comal River indicated a change in water quality had occurred as a result of stormwater runoff entering the river.
-Three samples were collected during the rising limb of the hydrograph at 04:35, 05:04, and 05:30.
-Peak sampling was initiated at approximately 06:00 on February 14, 2017, after the specific conductivity measurements from RTIs indicated a rise in readings had occurred.
-The specific conductivity then dropped again slightly, before rising a second time.
-SWCA collected a second set of peak samples at approximately 07:00.
-EAA was consulted, and it was determined that the 06:00 peak would be submitted for analysis and the 07:00 peak would be discarded.
-Trail sampling was initiated at approximately 08:20.
+Rain began to fall at around 12:00 on April 18, 2019, and lead sampling was initiated at 12:55 after realtime instruments installed in Comal River indicated a change in water quality had occurred as a result of stormwater runoff entering the river.
+Three samples were collected during the rising limb of the hydrograph at 12:55, 1:10, and 1:20.
+Peak sampling was initiated at approximately 1:48 on April 18, 2019, after the specific conductivity measurements from RTIs indicated a rise in readings had occurred.
+Trail sampling was initiated at approximately 4:20.
 After the trail sample was collected, the sample teams returned to the SWCA San Antonio office with the samples in order to package them for shipment.
-After 09:00 the stream discharge and turbidity rose again, while the specific conductivity decreased.
-However, no significant rain fell in the area of Comal Springs.
-It appears rain fell in the Dry Comal catchment area resulting in flow into the Old Channel after the sampling efforts were complete.